Parable of the Renegades

 “Sorry, but no,” Lucas answered.
 “Although I’d be interested if you took the time to tell me.”

-With that being said, the rapid beating in Rio’s chest slowly returned to normal and her cheeks lost their color.
-Now calm again, she teased Lucas with a playful giggle.
+With that being said, the rapid beating in Rio’s chest slowly returned to normal.
+Her cheeks lost their color.
+Now calm again, she let herself tease Lucas with a playful giggle.

 “Maybe some other time~”